Wells/Goodfellow & Hamilton Heights

 My name is Corey “Noon” Carter and I grew up in the Mark Twain, Walnut Park area.
 I was drawn to violence intervention work because I want to give back to the city, it is becoming overrun with violence and I want to help.
 I am a people person, a team player and my favorite part of St. Louis is the Northside.

-• Reginald "CAT" Beasley
+• CAT Beasley

 Violence Interrupter